 “CELEBRATING THE SKINNER ORGAN”

-• The Tiffany Series Concert “Celebrating the Skinner Organ” honored the 80th anniversary of the installation of Brown Memorial’s 1930 Skinner Organ, Opus 839, IV/45.
-Organists Marvin Mills, Michael Britt, John Walker and Janet Yieh presented a “breathtaking,” “magnificent” concert according to the members of the capacity audience, many of whom were organists from the region.
+• The Tiffany Series Concert “Celebrating the Skinner Organ” honored Brown Memorial’s 1930 Skinner Organ, Opus 839, IV/45.
+Organists John Walker, Marvin Mills, Michael Britt and Janet Yieh presented a “breathtaking,” “magnificent” concert according to the members of the capacity audience, many of whom were organists from the region.
 The program, which attendees termed “perfectly varied” and “so exciting,” included works by Guilmant, Elmore, Russell, Lefébure-Wély, Willan and Florence Price.
 A highlight was John Walker’s “overwhelming” performance of J.S.
 Bach’s “Come, Sweetest Death,” arranged at the church’s Skinner organ by Virgil Fox, Brown Memorial’s organist from 1935-1946.
 This CD is $15.
-To order, click on the “Add to My Cart” button below.
+To order, click on the “Add to Cart” button below.

 A stunning performance of Felix Mendelssohn’s “Elijah” — which brought the 300-member audience to its feet and elicited prolonged cheers and pew-thumping — concluded the 2008-2009 Tiffany Series.
 John Walker conducted the Chancel Choir and Frederick Swann served as guest organist for this memorable event.